shakes76/PatternAnalysis-2023/recognition/ImprovedUNet-ISIC2018-45293915/README.md

 # Improved U-Net for ISIC 2018 Skin Lesion Segmentation

 This repository contains the code for the Improved U-Net model for the ISIC 2018 Skin Lesion Segmentation challenge (https://challenge.isic-archive.com/data/#2018).
 The model was trained on the ISIC 2018 dataset, which contains 2594 dermoscopic images of skin lesions.
-The model was trained on a single NVIDIA Tesla T4 GPU with 16GB of VRAM.
-The model was trained for 100 epochs, with a batch size of 8.
-The model was trained using the Adam optimiser with a learning rate of 0.0001.
-The model achieved a dice coefficient of 0.85 on the test set.
+The model was trained on a single NVIDIA RTX 3080.
+The model was trained for 5 epochs, with a batch size of 2.
+The model was trained using the Adam optimiser with a learning rate of 0.0005.
+The model achieved a dice coefficient of 0.81 on the test set.

 ## Architecture Description

 The Improved U-Net is a cutting-edge neural network architecture which can be tailored for biomedical image segmentation tasks.
-Originally inspired by the U-Net architecture, this version boasts enhancements that further optimize its accuracy and performance.
+Originally inspired by the U-Net architecture, this version boasts enhancements that further optimise its accuracy and performance.
 The algorithm effectively addresses the problem of segmenting skin lesions from dermoscopic images, a crucial step in early skin cancer detection.

 ## How It Works

 ### Upsampling the Feature Maps:

-- The first step in the localization module is to upsample the feature maps coming from the deeper layers (lower spatial resolution) to a higher spatial resolution.
+- The first step in the localisation module is to upsample the feature maps coming from the deeper layers (lower spatial resolution) to a higher spatial resolution.
 - Instead of directly using a transposed convolution, the Improved U-Net often employs a simpler upscale mechanism.
 This could involve just doubling each pixel value or using a simple bilinear or nearest-neighbor interpolation.
 - After the upscale, a 2D convolution is applied.
 This helps in refining the upsampled feature maps and can reduce the number of feature channels (if required).